bofeof/mesto/README.md

 ### Settings for backend (./backend folder).
 All comands also are located in package.json:

 - `npm install` Install all dependencies before start.
-- `npm run build` Builds the app for production to the `build` folder.
 - `npm run start` Run Mesto server. http://localhost:3000
 - `npm run dev` Run server with hot-reload (for dev purposes)
 - `npm run test` Jest request-tests for user and cards actions (for dev purposes).
 Test data is placed in ./backend/fixtures folder.
 Jest tests - ./backend/tests